colejd/colejd.github.io/_posts/2018-04-13-spurious-spatial-correlations.md

 title: Spurious (Spatial) Correlations
 subtitle: "\"Science\""
 description: Are eagle habitats and K-Cup usage spatially related?
 The results may shock you.
+excerpt-override: Are eagle habitats and K-Cup usage spatially related?
+The results may shock you.
 author: Jon
 layout: post
 date: 2018-04-13